gwannon/ideasRoleras/Point-n-click/04NPC.md

 [![Angry Old Lady by pngaaa.com](./images/674344-middle.png "Angry Old Lady by pngaaa.com")](https://www.pngaaa.com/detail/674344 "Angry Old Lady by pngaaa.com")

-His only sentence is, "Have you thought about adding more fiber to your diet?"
-He moves slowly with his walker, and when you enter his screen, he's at a random point.
+Her only sentence is, «Have you thought about adding more fiber to your diet?» She moves slowly with his walker, and when you enter her screen, she's at a random point.

 #### Dog with a bone (monophrase)

 [![Pixel dalmatian dogs with toy bones image by Chibitheo](./images/perro-hueso.png "Pixel dalmatian dogs with toy bones image by Chibitheo")](https://www.dreamstime.com/pixel-dalmatian-dogs-toy-bones-image-vector-illustration-pixel-art-pixel-dalmatian-dogs-toy-bones-image-vector-image222013779 "Pixel dalmatian dogs with toy bones image by Chibitheo")

-It stands next to a blind beggar on the main street.
-His only utterance is "Grrrrr" when you approach the blind man's donations or try to take the bone from his feet.
+Him stands next to a blind beggar on the main street.
+His only utterance is «Grrrrr» when you approach the blind man's donations or try to take the bone from his feet.
 Perhaps you can distract him with a steak, a cat, or a ball.

 ### Multiphrases